StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 ### Reading assembly forwards
 Perhaps obviously, reading assembly forward is a way to figure out how game logic works.

-Let's use the same functionality from the previous section.
-Go back to address 0x231529C in Ghidra, where the player's HP is healed from a berry.
+Let's explore the same functionality from the previous section (where the player's HP is healed from a berry) and look for the code that caps the player's HP at their max HP.
+Go back to address 0x231529C in Ghidra.
 >![](/assets/img/reverse-engineering/read-assembly-forwards-ds.png)<br>
 >Assembly code for healing the player with a berry